deltafixes/liferay-7-bulk-asset-approval/README.md

-# Liferay 7 Publish Multiple assets
+# Liferay 7 Publish multiple assets

 Currently, if admin wants to Publish multiple Asset (having status as Draft, Expire, Schedule etc..) then he/she has to go over each assets to Publish them individually.